-- The 2019 version of the coffee maker appears to mostly the same as the 2018 model.
+- The 2019-2022 models of the coffee maker appear to be mostly the same as the 2018 model.
 There are two differences, though:

 - One, the 2019 model has an 8 ounce setting rather than a 10 ounce setting.

 - Two, prices have steadily increased — the 2019 model was $24.99, the 2020 and 2021 models were $29.99, and the 2022 model was $34.99.

 Special thanks to Jon, who likes coffee more than we do, for help with this review.

 One of the great sensations of the coffee-drinking world the last few years has been the Keurig, a device that turns little plastic containers (K-Cups, or what Keurig more formally calls “K-Cup Pods”) into single-serve beverages.
 Keurigs are most famous for making coffee, but the devices can also make other drinks, including tea and hot chocolate.
 What they lack in the pure joy of a French press, they make up for with speed and efficiency, and they are increasingly common in offices and break rooms as the go-to device for an easy cup of joe.

 At the time of this post, Keurig brand machines retail from $65 for the so-so Keurig K-Mini, to the $200+ Keurig Office Pro.
 Combine that with the cost of the K-Cups themselves, and Keurig life can start to add up, convenience or not.

 Aldi is in the business of making things cheaper, so it’s not a surprise that the grocer has entered the Keurig fray by selling its own K-Cups for coffee and, on occasion, hot cocoa.
 Still, we were more than a little surprised to see Aldi trot out an actual Keurig-style machine.
 Could Aldi really duplicate the Keurig experience at a fraction of the cost?